What if we could create millions of dollars only to give it away?

 So, as the title of the article suggests, this is my plan and outline for reaching this goal.
 I am sure God has different paths for each person, and as they say, there are many ways to skin a cat, and I guess the same can be said for giving away millions of dollars.

 That leads us to the strategy.
-I realize that this will probably take many decades – I am okay with that.
+I realize that this will probably take a long time – I am okay with that.
 Sometimes God’s way takes a bit longer.
-This is kind of a long-term plan that I am still trying to figure out how to fulfill it – but I happen to know the one who does know how.
+This is kind of a long-term plan that I am still trying to figure out how to fulfill – but I happen to know the one who does know how.

 Step 1 – Give